 Dr Thomas Ullmann SFHEA

-I am a Lecturer in the Institute of Educational Technology at The Open University and an Honorary Lecturer in the Department of Computer Science at the University of Warwick.
-I am a Senior Fellow of the Higher Education Academy (SFHEA).
+I am a Lecturer in the Institute of Educational Technology at The Open University and a Senior Fellow of the Higher Education Academy (SFHEA).
+I was an Honorary Lecturer in the Department of Computer Science at the University of Warwick.

 As Lecturer, I am responsible for teaching and for supporting the teaching and learning of the Open University.
 A major part of my role is to support the Quality Assurance and Quality Enhancement process at the Open University.
 In this role I investigate the latest online and distance teaching practices as well as contribute to the development of novel methods and techniques.
 I taught on the Master in Online and Distance Education (MAODE) at the OU.
 I was the deputy module chair of H817 'Openness and innovation in eLearning' and module team member of H817 'The network practitioner.
 For H817 I wrote the course materials and activities about reflective thinking and reflective writing for EdTech practitioners.